bardie/bardie.github.io/algebra.md

 ## Algebra

+Algebra is the part of mathematics in which letters and other general symbols are used to represent numbers and quantities in formulae and equations.

-Algebra  is defined as the study of mathematical symbols and the rules for manipulating these symbols.
-Algebra gives methods for writing formulas and solving equations that are much clearer and easier than the older method of writing everything out in words.
+Algebra introduces new ways of solvinf complex calculations by writing formulas and solving equations that are much clearer and easier than the older method of writing everything out in words.

+### Examples

 ### What is the difference between Algebra and Calculus